iLib-js/ilib-loctool-webos-qml/README.md

 ## Release Notes
 v1.4.1
 * Added guard code to prevent errors when the common data path is incorrect.
-* Fixed an issue where localeinherit related data was not created properly.
+* Fixed an issue where localeInherit related data was not created properly.

 v1.4.0
 * Updated dependencies. (loctool: 2.20.0)